aswathyseb/biostar-recipes/docs/Recipes.md

 ---
 ## Adding data
-Once your project has succusfully been created, you will be redirected to this page.
+Once your project has successfully been created, you will be redirected to this page.
 ![](./images/todo/empty.png)
 Press the `Data` tab and click `Add Data` link found on that page.
 ![](./images/todo/add_data.png)